software-students-fall2022/final-project-team1-finalproject/README.md

 The software is composed of 3 sub-systems: a database, a web app and a web scraper app.

+* web app
-* web app: Get the word from user and send a request to the web scrapper with the word.
+    * Get the word from user and send a request to the web scrapper with the word.
 After the request returns, get the image from the database and display it to the user.

-The web app also has a featured word cloud page that displays past generated word cloud images.
+    * The web app also has a featured word cloud page that randomly displays past generated word cloud images.
+Click refresh to generate a new set of featured images from all of past generated images.

+* web scraper app
-* web scraper app: Recieve request with the input word from the web-app, perform a google search with the word, scrape the top websites from the google search, use the scraped result to generate a word cloud image, store the image to the database and return the request from the web-app.
+    * Recieve request with the input word from the web-app, perform a google search with the word, scrape the top websites from the google search, use the scraped result (as text) to generate a word cloud image, store the image to the database and return the request from the web-app.

+* database
-* database: Stores the user input word, the word cloud image, and the time that the image is generated.
+    * Stores the user input word, the word cloud image, and the time that the image is generated.

 # Teammates